 Anthem: In the Anthem Data Breach case, David led a team of 40 attorneys tasked with demonstrating the flaws in Anthem’s cybersecurity.
 In just 6 months, Plaintiffs reviewed millions of pages of documents and took or defended 200 depositions.
 David then led the injunctive relief negotiations, obtaining hundreds of millions of dollars in improved security controls to protect class members’ data.

-Outside of his litigation experience, David is an active member of the class action legal community, He is the chair of the American Association for Justice’s Consumer Privacy and Data Breach Litigation Group.
+Outside of his litigation experience, David is an active member of the class action legal community.
+He is the former chair of the American Association for Justice’s Consumer Privacy and Data Breach Litigation Group.
 He is also an active member of The Sedona Conference’s Working Group on Data Security and Privacy Liability, which identifies and comments on trends in data security and privacy jurisprudence to move the law forward in a reasoned and just way.
 David was a member of The Sedona Conference’s Biometric Security Brainstorming Group, and was recently selected to be a part of the Breach Notification Statutes Brainstorming Group.
-David also is frequently invited to present at conferences and symposia on information security and privacy issues and consumer class action.
+David also is frequently invited to present at conferences and symposia on information security and privacy issues and consumer class actions.